Building Cross-platform Apps with Capacitor

 CLI tooling that is version managed per app

 Capacitor provides a small CLI tool that is installed locally to each app.
 That means there are no global dependencies to manage and it’s easy to use different versions of Capacitor across every app you build.
 This is a boon to teams that are building multiple apps with potentially differing dependency versions or version management processes.

 Cordova, in contrast, works through an abstraction layer that manages the underlying native platform project and source files for you, making it harder to drop down to native code or work with a traditional native mobile development process, and can result in custom changes being lost.

 We believe that the core of every great cross-platform hybrid app is a quality, modern Progressive Web App (PWA).
 This keeps your app aligned with the rapidly evolving web platform while enabling powerful native device functionality on platforms that support it.

 Capacitor has even convinced native developers or users of alternative platforms that see the benefits of web development on mobile, and customer feedback indicates that Capacitor is finally providing the development experience they prefer.

 Capacitor apps access native and web features using a series of platform APIs (AKA plugins).
 While the base Capacitor experience includes a series of core plugins, along with OSS contributed plugins, you can easily add your own custom device functionality by writing a plugin of your own.

-Using Capacitor, developers can build one app and target a single set of APIs regardless of the platform the app is running on, as opposed to managing multiple APIs for each target platform.
+Using Capacitor, developers can build one cross-platform app and target a single set of APIs regardless of the platform the app is running on, as opposed to managing multiple APIs for each target platform.
 As illustrated in the code example, accessing the camera uses the same code on iOS/Android as it does on Electron and on the web.